 As an admin, go to Organization settings > Integrations > Slack.

 Automatic Approval of Slack

 By default, any employee in your organization who wants to use the Slack integration for Recognitions and Objectives must individually connect their Slack account, as described in the next section.
 However, we realize that employees may forget to do this!

-To make it easier for individuals to use Slack for Recognitions and Objectives, any admin in your 7Geese network can go to the Slack integration page and allow automatic approval of 7Geese & Slack for all users.
+To make it easier for your employees, an admin can go to the Slack integration page and allow automatic approval.

-Enabling the above allows 7Geese to read all your Slack workspace's users and match with the corresponding user email in 7Geese.
-Once enabled, your employees will then be able to use the powerful 7Geese Slack integration features straight away without needing to connect individually!
+Enabling automatic approval allows the application to read all of your Slack workspace's users and match with the corresponding employee email.
+Once enabled, your employees will be able to use the powerful Slack integration features straight away without needing to connect one-by-one!

 Note: if the admin who set up the automatic approval leaves the company, the automatic approval will need to be re-enabled by another admin.

 Configuring team and channel access

 After selecting new notification, you'll be asked to provide access to the app from your Slack.
 After you've selected your team, choose the channel you'd like your notifications to appear in.
-An e-mail confirmation will be sent to let you know that Slack and 7Geese are now connected.
+An e-mail confirmation will be sent to let you know that Slack is now connected.

 To get started customizing where notifications get sent in Slack, click the "new notification" bar.
 This will create a drop down menu that will pre-fill a message that you can customize.

 Two separate options will also appear to choose whether you'd like to send check-ins and recognitions to the same channel, or, split them into separate channels (configuring check-ins + configuring recognition messages).